 However, if you have a different charge, the Court will consider that, and presumably, will be included in its mandatory review of the “character and circumstances of all parties involved” factor.
 Whether your criminal charge is domestic violence, assault, drug possession, or DUI, the Court is ultimately going to consider how that fits into the equation of what is in the best interest of the children.
 They will look at:

-So, if you are currently involved, or are looking at moving forward with a divorce that involves minor children or a child custody case, contact the Idaho Divorce Lawyers to schedule a free consultation to see if we can help.
+If you are currently involved, or are looking at moving forward with a divorce that involves minor children or a child custody case, contact the Idaho divorce lawyers to schedule a free consultation to see if we can help.